CBA bank Collins Street – 1893, 1939, 1990.

 Original post 18 April 2020

-The current rather Art Deco revival facade and tower (which sits over the dome !) was designed by US firm Nelson Architects with local firm #peckvonharteltrethowan.
+The current facade and rather Art Deco revival tower (which sits over the dome) was designed by US firm Nelson Architects with local firm #peckvonharteltrethowan.

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.